awsdocs/amazon-lumberyard-user-guide/doc_source/gems-system-gem-physx-characters.md

 # PhysX Characters<a name="gems-system-gem-physx-characters"></a>

 The PhysX Characters gem provides physics for your characters in your game\.
-The gem integrates with the EMotionFX **Animation Editor** system\.
+The gem integrates with the EMotion FX **Animation Editor** system\.

 ![\[PhysX Characters gem in Lumberyard.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/gems-system-physx-characters.png)